ALPHABET MATCHING GAME VOCABULARY FLASHCARDS

 Why learn Sesotho?

 You can communicate in Sesotho.
-Four out of five new jobs in the US are created as a result of foreign trade.
-Analytical skills improve when you study Sesotho.
+Your marketable skills in the global economy are improved when you master Sesotho.
+Creativity is increased with the study of Sesotho.
 The study of Sesotho teaches and encourages respect for other people.

 How Long Does it Take to Learn Sesotho?